ewan-laws/jsmacs/README.md

 I'm a fan of emacs, and I'm very sad it has effectively lost the editor wars (I dream of what it would be like if it had the adoption levels of Vim).

 I am also a fan of JavaScript.
-It's ubiquitous and powerful (granted not as powerful as lisp).
+It's ubiquitous and powerful (though granted, not as powerful as lisp).

 So I wonder, can I take inspiration from emacs, and make something like it, but with JavaScript.